-One of the most distinguished engineering programs in the world, Engineering Science attracts top students who are looking for an academic challenge.
+One of the most distinguished engineering programs in the world, Engineering Science (EngSci) is designed for students who are looking for an intense academic challenge.

 Engineering Science Majors

 - Aerospace Engineering

 - Electrical & Computer Engineering